 According to the American Optometric Association (AOA), children’s eyes are more transparent than adult eyes and therefore more susceptible to damage from the sun.
 That’s why the AOA advises parents to purchase sunglasses that block out 99 to 100 percent of UV radiation (UVA and UVB) for their kids.

-What Are the Best Sunglasses for Babies and Kids?
+Best Sunglasses for Babies and Kids

 All of the sunglasses recommended below meet the AOA’s requirements for safe children’s eyewear, making them the best sunglasses for babies and kids.

 Kids inevitably destroy sunglasses—unless those sunglasses are Roshambo Baby sunglasses.
 These stylish sunglasses are so unbreakable that the company claims you can run them over with a car and they’ll remain intact.
 (We don’t recommend trying this.)
 The lightweight and flexible shades are also polarized with 100 percent UVA and UVB for ultimate protection from the sun.
 Roshambo makes sunglasses for babies and kids as well as adults.

 Looking for kids’ sunglasses with a strap?
 Designed for infants up to age two, Baby Banz sunglasses provide complete UVA and UVB protection with a connected strap to secure the glasses in place.
 They come in seven different colors.
 Baby Banz is also well known for its earmuffs and headphones for kids.